dawsonlp/mimir/design_decisions.md

 - All table references use the `mimirdata` schema
 - Extensions (pgvector) are installed within the schema
 - Clean separation from `public` schema
-- Alembic migrations target the `mimirdata` schema
+- SQL migrations target the `mimirdata` schema

 ---